Skyline Enterprises: Luge

+The luge tracks are over 1600 m long.
+The luge features two tracks, the Arrow track and Dart track, the Arrow track is more gentle and the Dart track has a steeper gradient and sharper turns.

 Description

 The top terminal building is situated on the slopes of the Ben Lomond mountain peak 450 m above the level of Lake Wakatipu.
 It has various activities such as a gondola, luge, a mountain biking park, and hiking sites.
 The main complex features amenities such as a restaurant and bar, cafe and a gift shop.

 Queenstown gondola

 The gondola carries visitors to the main Skyline complex; from the viewpoint, it is possible to see across Queenstown, Lake Wakatipu, Coronet Peak, The Remarkables, Walter Peak and Cecil Peak.